 Transforming leaders function based on a strong value system, based on integrity, honor, and justice.
-To a leader these values can't be negotiated or exchanged, which is passed on the followers', that ultimately achieve higher levels of performance and pursue goals that usually they wouldn't pursue (W. Kuhnert & Lewis, 1987).
+To a leader these values can't be negotiated or exchanged, which is passed on the followers', that ultimately achieve higher levels of performance and pursue goals that usually they wouldn't pursue (Kuhnert & Lewis, 1987).
 The managers leadership facilitates motivation and supports autonomous performance which is in line with substantial empirical studies that has been validating the beneficial effects of autonomy-supportive management style and the employee's motivation regarding their job and work performance (Hardré & Reeve, 2009).
 Proactive employees adopt and internalize organizational values and goals, holding it with strong emotional connotations which reflects the conceptualization of exemplary employees (Campbell, 2000).

 Autonomy stimulates self-determination in employees, as they can choose alternative ways to approach tasks, experience more ownership, and have a more direct influence on results.
 This increases their willingness to take responsibility and to persist despite obstacles.
-Research indeed confirms employees are generally more proactive when they have more autonomy and transformational leaders can directly stimulate proactive behavior by developing and empowering employees by motivating them intellectually.
+Research indeed confirms employees are generally more proactive when they have more autonomy and transformational leaders can directly inspire proactive behavior by developing and empowering employees by motivating them intellectually.

-Transformational leaders articulate an attractive and challenging vision of the future and have high performance expectations, by infusing work with meaning, stimulating followers intellectually, and inspiring them to exceed self-interests.
+Transformational leaders share an attractive and challenging vision of the future and have high performance expectations, by infusing work with meaning, stimulating followers intellectually, and inspiring them to exceed self-interests.
 Transformational leaders are more change oriented and proactive themselves, acting as role-models of proactive behavior.
-For instance, by stimulating positive emotions, leaders can also indirectly boost proactive behavior.
-Research demonstrates that transformative leaders promote social influence and affective participation.
+Leaders can also indirectly increase proactive behavior, for example, by stimulating positive emotions.
+Research shows that transformational leaders develop positive affect and affective commitment.
 Both affect and commitment relate positively to proactive behavior (Den Hartog & Belschak, 2012).